-I built dozens of eLearning courses in the Canvas learning management system that have been used by hundreds of learners.
+I built dozens of eLearning courses in the Canvas learning management system that have been used by thousands of learners.
 When I design a course, I use Mayer’s Principles of Multimedia Learning to reduce extraneous processing, help learners manage essential processing, and foster generative processing.

 I create opportunities to immerse learners in job-realistic environments using 360-degree videos and images.
 I create interactive learning experiences using Storyline.
 When designing a course, it’s not enough to ensure learners complete retention tests.
 I prioritize assessing transfer to ensure users can apply what they learn to real-world scenarios.